 Karline Jensen received a B.A. in math from Oberlin College in 1997, where she also studied anthropology and the interactions between human cultures and their environments.
 She then spent four years as the Production Manager growing organic vegetables with college interns for Maysie’s Farm Conservation Center Community Supported Agriculture in Glenville, PA, before building her off-the grid straw bale house here in Pocahontas County.
 She is so happy to have found a home in the wild mountains she could only dream of in her Chicago suburb childhood.
 High Rocks has been a family to her and she is proud to be investing her career in helping to build the dream of a culture of leadership and acceptance for young people in West Virginia.

-Renae Anderson, operations Coordinator
+Renae Hall, operations Coordinator

-SHELBY MACK, HIGH ROCKS ACADEMY cOORDINATOR
+Dana Cutlip, HIGH ROCKS ACADEMY Manager

 BRITT HUERTA, HUB COORDINATOR